amethyst/amethyst/book/src/input/handling_input.md

 The possible inputs you can specify for axis are listed [here](https://docs-src.amethyst.rs/stable/amethyst_input/enum.Axis.html).
 The possible inputs you can specify for actions are listed [here](https://docs-src.amethyst.rs/stable/amethyst_input/enum.Button.html).

-To add these bindings to the `InputBundle` you simple need to call the `with_bindings_from_file` function on the InputBundle.
+To add these bindings to the `InputBundle` you simply need to call the `with_bindings_from_file` function on the InputBundle.

 ```rust,edition2019,no_run,noplaypen
   let root = application_root_dir()?;